seniorglez/KarumiCodeTest/README.md

 ## Contributing

 As long this is a personal test I am not acepting any pull request, I hope you understand.
+But, anyway you can still fork it.
+If you do, please let me know :stuck_out_tongue_winking_eye:.

 ## Authors